Welcome to this Argentina itinerary that I have planned out.

 Now, you will have the chance to really experience the country starting from the South and then heading up to the capital.

-Be sure to try some steak as it is considered the best in the world (but you already knew that 🙂 ).
+Be sure to try some steak as Argentina is known for having some of the best grass-fed beef in the world (but you already knew that 🙂 ).

 Duration: (5 Days) > Time: Day count: 53